 But before you pack your picnic basket, fire up the grill or load your cooler for the beach, it’s important to follow some simple steps for food safety.

 Foodborne illness, also known as food poisoning, increases in the summer when we’re often taking our food outside and exposing it to higher temperatures, according to Jessica Corwin, MPH, RDN, community nutrition educator for Spectrum Health Healthier Communities.

 “A lot of people might balk at food safety because they have let food sit out before and never become sick,” Corwin said.
-“But as fellow registered dietitian nutritionist Ellie Krieger puts it, this game of ‘culinary Russian roulette’ is not worth the risk.”
+“But … this game of ‘culinary Russian roulette’ is not worth the risk.”